rwilliams/jrubywiki/Concurrency-in-jruby.md

 Very few operations in JRuby have any guaranteed atomicity.
 Usually, this is expected; most operations are done as simple reads or unconditional writes, like constant initialization, method definition, and so on.
 A few operations, however, are done atomically:

 * Growing an instance variable table.
 This generally only comes into play early in execution, or if new instance variables are defined for the first time under concurrent execution.
+See above for a description of how we make this guarantee.
 * Updates of `LOADED_FEATURES` ($") in response to concurrent requires.
 If a feature appears in `LOADED_FEATURES`, you know it has successfully completed loading in exactly one thread.
 * (from JRuby 1.7.x) The state of an autoloaded constant.
 Autoloads will only run and complete in exactly one thread.